Bored? Let’s talk makeup.

 21. In 1400, it was fashionable for women to be hairless.
 They would shave their heads and pluck their eyebrows and eyelashes entirely out.

 22. The most common injury caused by makeup is scratching the eye with a mascara wand.

 23. In ancient Egypt, the beauty regime was very complicated.
 It began with a walk and applying incense pellets to their underarms as a form of deodorant.
 Then, while sitting at a mirror, servants brought grinders and applets used for daily makeup.
 The servants mixed malachite with oil derived from animal fat to create eyeshadow.
 The servant applied the eyeshadow with a small ivory stick carved on one end and then lined the eyes with black kohl.
-Red ochre
+Red ochre was used as lipstick.

 24. Acne is the most common skin problem in teenagers.

 25. Except for color additives and a few prohibited ingredients, a cosmetic manufacturer may use almost any raw material as a cosmetic ingredient and market the product without an approval from FDA.

 26. In the Elizabethan era, coal tar was used as eyeliner, mascara, and eyebrow pencil.
 Unfortunately, it smelled terrible, caused blindness and is flammable.